Subaru-PFS/spt_target_uploader/docs/docs/PPP.md

 The total exposure time required for an uploaded target list is estimated using the online PFS Pointing Planner (PPP).

-The online PPP will carry out the following after the validation of the input target list
+The online PPP will simulate the pointing after the validation of the input target list.
+The procedure is briefly listed below:

 1. Create a weight map on the sky for the input objects by using coordinates and priorities.
 2. Pick a density peak with the highest weight and assign PFS fibers using [the netflow algorithm](https://github.com/Subaru-PFS/ets_fiberalloc/).